 Table 1.
 Summary of monitoring instruments and practices for mine backfill.
-After Paterson and Cooke (1996), Falconbridge (1990), De Souza (1998a) and Mackenzie (2001)
+After Paterson and Cooke (199 16), Falconbridge (1990), De Souza (1998a) and Mackenzie (2001)

-), De Boulla (1770a) and MacKellie (2001) DISTRIBUTION Flow Bend Meter - The differential pressure from the inside to the outside measured across a 90° bend can provide the pipeline flow rate.
-Venturi Meter - Consists of a constricting section of pipe with tapered connections.
-Based on Bernoulli's equation for head loss, the difference in pressure readings between the two diameter pipelines is proportional to backfill flow.
-Magnetic Flow Meter - A voltage is induced across the flowing backfill as it moves through a magnetic field.
+DISTRIDUTION Flow • Bend Meter - The differential pressure from the inside to the outside measured across a 90° bend can provide the pipeline flow rate. • Venturi Meter - Consists of a constricting section of pipe with tapered connections.
+Based on Bernoulli's equation for head loss, the difference in pressure readings between the two diameter pipelines is proportional to backfill flow. • Magnetic Flow Meter - A voltage is induced across the flowing backfill as it moves through a magnetic field.
 The measured voltage is proportional to the flow.
-These devices are very common and widely used, but the backfill must be magnetic.
-Ultrasonic Flow Meter - Generates ultrasonic vibrations using piezoelectric crystals.
-Doppler Flow Meter - These portable devices are easy to install and work, using the Doppler effect, by transmitting an ultrasonic signal which reflects off of the backfill particles and is measured by a receiving transducer.
-The change in signal frequency is proportional to backfill velocity.
-Time of Flight Flow Meter - These devices must be in contact with the backfill and as such are usually supplied built into pipeline flanges.
-An ultrasonic signal is transmitted in two directions through the backfill and the average of time difference between the signals is proportional to the flow velocity.
-Tracer - A distinctive material is added to the backfill mixture at a given point and the time required for it to travel a known distance is recorded.
-Trajectory - The ratio of the horizontal and vertical trajectory lengths provides an approximation of flow velocity.
-PSI-Pill - Flows within pipelines with diameters as small as 7.6 cm.
-Measures pressure at un to every 10 seconds, to provide a pressure trace to assist with the Concentration pressure, at up to every 10 seconds, to provide a pressure trace to assist with the diagnosis of friction losses, freefall regions, impact zones, water hammer and flow velocities Marcy Scale - The backfill is weighed manually using a defined volume.
-Ensuring a representative sample is critical.
-Intrusive Probe - Intrusive probes obtain samples at different points along the pipeline.
-Gravimetric Methods - Concentration is determined by weighing a section of the pipeline.
+These devices are very common and widely used, but the backfill must be magnetic. • Ultrasonic Flow Meter - Generates ultrasonic vibrations using piezoelectric crystals. • Doppler Flow Meter - These portable devices are easy to install and work, using the Doppler effect, by transmitting an ultrasonic signal which reflects off of the backfill particles and is measured by a receiving transducer.
+The change in signal frequency is proportional to backfill velocity. • Time of Flight Flow Meter - These devices must be in contact with the backfill and as such are usually supplied built into pipeline flanges.
+An ultrasonic signal is transmitted in two directions through the backfill and the average of time difference between the signals is proportional to the flow velocity. • Tracer - A distinctive material is added to the backfill mixture at a given point and the time required for it to travel a known distance is recorded. • Trajectory - The ratio of the horizontal and vertical trajectory lengths provides an approximation of flow velocity. • PSI-Pill - Flows within pipelines with diameters as small as 7.6 cm.
+Measures pressure, at up to every 10 seconds, to provide a pressure trace to assist with the diagnosis of friction losses, freefall regions, impact zones, water hammer and flow velocities Concentration • Marcy Scale - The backfill is weighed manually using a defined volume.
+Ensuring a representative sample is critical. • Intrusive Probe - Intrusive probes obtain samples at different points along the pipeline. • Gravimetric Methods - Concentration is determined by weighing a section of the pipeline.
 Not a common practice.
 Gamma Ray Densitometer - A gamma ray source, such as Cesium, radiates a narrow beam of energy through a pipeline to a detector.
-This energy will be partly absorbed by the backfill in the pipeline and the concentration of the mixture is then a function of the signal output which depends on pipe diameter, gamma-ray intensity and the mass absorption coefficient.
-Counter-Flow Meter - Consists of a vertical U tube, and pressure gauges on both the up and down pipelines.
+This energy will be partly absorbed by the backfill in the pipeline and the concentration of the mixture is then a function of the signal output which depends on pipe diameter, gamma-ray intensity and the mass absorption coefficient. • Counter-Flow Meter - Consists of a vertical U tube, and pressure gauges on both the up and down pipelines.
 The weight of the backfill flowing upwards and downwards if effectively determined by measuring pressure differentials and it is possible to calculate the concentration.
-Pressure Pressure Transducer - Depending upon the pressure range, either an electrical transducer (low to medium) or a piezo-electric crystal (high) is used to relate the physical force into a signal.
-PSI Pill - See description above. - I DI I III See description above.
+Pressure • Pressure Transducer - Depending upon the pressure range, either an electrical transducer (low to medium) or a piezo-electric crystal (high) is used to relate the physical force into a signal. • PSI Pill - See description above.